codemeta/codemeta/crosswalks-sssom/README.md

       | ----------- | ------------- | ---------------- | ------------------ |
       | name        | name          | owner            | author             |

 #### My metadata term is a composite of another term.
 How do I represent it?
 If you have a codemeta term that can be composed as a combination of 2 or more terms in your vocabulary, you can use the `part_of` relationship for the mapping, and the `combined_mapping` column to specify how both terms are combined.
 See for example the [bibtex crosswalk](https://github.com/oeg-upm/codemeta/blob/crosswalks_oeg/crosswalks-sssom/bibtex/bibtex-codemeta-mappings.csv), which combines `month` and `year` into `datePublished`.

+### What happens if the format used by the term is different? ###

+Apparently, we need to represent two types of relationships.
+Let's look at an example: Format (DataCite) and programmingLanguage (CodeMeta).
+Format is more generic than programmingLanguage, but the formats also differ—DataCite uses MIME types, while programmingLanguage may be expressed as plain text.
+How can we represent this situation?

+In this case, our recommendation is to include the relationship defined by this methodology (more_generic_than) in the 'type of relation' column, and to add a reference to the format in the 'comments' column.

 ### Final considerations
 Some of the strategies defined in this methodology are not directly applicable in SSSOM (e.g., formula representation).
 However, we consider this information  key when reading a crosswalk, and therefore we propose to document it.